 The inclusion of "sound sustainability practices" is measured through the weighted ESG score of the portfolio as based on an internally developed scoring model.
-The inclusion of "sound environmental stewarship" is measured through the weighted carbon risk rating score of the portfolio as based on a rating score sourced from ISS ESG.
-See also "Methodologies".
+The inclusion of "sound environmental stewarship" is measured through the weighted carbon risk rating score of the portfolio as based on a Carbon Risk Rating score sourced from ISS ESG.